VS Code Extension

 Views Not Showing Data

-Symptom: Sidebar views are empty
+Symptom: Sidebar tree is empty

 Solutions: